geoffcoyne/Mood-Tracker/README.md

 ## Installation
 ### Instructions for Ubuntu
-To set up this website for yourself you'll need a server wmith Apache, PHP, and PostgreSQL.
+To set up this website for yourself you'll need a server with Apache, PHP, and PostgreSQL.

 *Note: if these commands are being run as a user other than root they will likely have to be run using sudo*
 #### Setting up Apache